spjoe/optional-parsers/Readme.md

 Optional Parsers
 ================

-A simple numbers and boolean parser which returns a Optional and do not raise any Exception.
+A simple numbers and boolean parser which returns an Optional and do not raise any Exception.

-This library has no third party compile time dependencies, the only dependency is Java8.
+This library do not have any third party compile time dependencies, the only dependency is Java8.

 Motivation